 Financial instruments that potentially subject the Organization to a concentration of credit risk include cash accounts with banks that may exceed the Federal Deposit Insurance Corporation ("FDIC") insurance limit amount of \$250,000 per depositor.

-The Organization had insured cash accounts that exceeded the FDIC insurance limit for the years ended June 30, 2020 and 2019 by approximately \$3,365,000 and \$2,516,000, respectively.
+The Organization had cash accounts that exceeded the FDIC insurance limit at June 30, 2021 and 2020 by approximately \$4,393,000 and \$3,365,000, respectively.